-- Acting as a resource for strategies and demonstrations for all Science teachers - Assisting with implementing Science strategies specific to and across curriculum areas in standards-based classrooms - Providing on-going professional development in Science content and pedagogy to assist classroom teachers with delivery and coordination of Science resources based on the needs of the school through data analysis and teacher's identified areas of need - Plans and implements a professional development schedule to include topics related to Science standards, reading in content areas, inquiry-based instruction, effective implementation of differentiated instruction, and analyzing and utilizing student assessment data - Partnering with local universities/community colleges to connect professional development and teacher preparation - Working with staff to identify students needing additional support - Scaffolds the development of an effective assessment system based on regular examination of professional practice through analysis of student work, focused on effective feedback, and designed to support all teachers and students - Conducting model lessons, coaching, and conducting ongoing observations and providing support to teachers in the standards based classroom - Providing classroom follow-up with individual teachers between team meetings and following professional development activities based on teacher need, e.g. modeling, critiquing videos, co-teaching, etc. - Researching current academic issues, providing teachers with up-to-date research and instructional strategies in the standards based classroom - Designs on-going, site-based professional development where teachers support each others' professional growth, focus on the school's unique goals and needs, and move the school improvement plan forward - Collaborating with teachers to design both formative and summative assessments to determine the impact of the school improvement plan, including its professional learning component on increasing student achievement - Establishing a relationship with middle school science teachers to develop an articulation plan to support student transition from middle grades science to high school science - Maintaining a weekly schedule/log of activities - Perform other duties as assigned
+- Modeling best teaching methods and strategies based on the latest research and data - Acting as a resource for strategies and demonstrations for all Math teachers - Assisting with implementing math strategies specific to and across curriculum areas in standards-based classrooms - Providing on-going professional development based on the needs of the school through data analysis and teacher's identified areas of need

+- Partnering with local universities/community colleges to connect professional development and teacher preparation - Working with staff to identify students needing additional support - Scaffolds the development of an effective assessment system based on regular examination of professional practice through analysis of student work, focused on effective feedback, and designed to support all teachers and students - Conducting model lessons, coaching, and performing ongoing observations, and providing support to teachers in the standards based classroom - Providing classroom follow-up with individual teachers between team meetings and following professional development activities based on teacher need, e.g. modeling, critiquing videos, co-teaching, etc. - Researching current academic issues, providing teachers with up-to-date research and instructional strategies in the standards based classroom - Designs on-going, site-based professional development where teachers support each others' professional growth, focus on the school's unique goals and needs, and move the school improvement plan forward - Collaborating with teachers to design both formative and summative assessments to determine the impact of the school improvement plan, including its professional learning component on increasing student achievement - Establishing a relationship with middle school Math teachers to develop an articulation plan to support student transition from GPS Math 8 to High School Math 1 - Maintaining a weekly schedule/log of activities - Perform other duties as assigned